THE LAST DANCE/DEEP IN THE OLD MAN’S PUZZLE

 About why we met, and how someday we’ll fly….”

-That sentiment was about our relationship—Bern’s and mine—and it also speaks to me and you and our shared ministry and our relationship in these three churches.
+That sentiment was about our relationship—Bern’s and mine—and it also speaks to me and you and our shared ministry and our relationship in this place for over twenty years.

 Today—this day—is our ‘last dance’.
-Friday, a week from now, we will part.
+Friday we will part.
 I will go my way and you will go your way.
 And both ways are full of hope and joy and not a little anxiety and unknown wonders.
 Both ways lead to this: they lead us deeper into the Old Man’s Puzzle and they lead us to flying….

 There is no doubt in my mind that “why we met” was because of the will and the heart of God.
 But when I came here, I could not have ever imagined staying so long.
 And now that I am leaving, I cannot imagine leaving so soon.

 Yet I know this—we, you and I, will soon learn how to fly.